open-sauced-craftwork/browser-extension/README.md

 ### Octernship role description

-The Octernship role for OpenSauced will be working with the API and to explore new ways to engage developers where they are, on GitHub.
-The application will explore your ability to leverage code to build a browser extension that connects OpenSauced to GitHub.
+The Octernship role for OpenSauced will be working with the [OpenSauced API](https://api.opensauced.pizza/) and to explore new ways to engage developers where they are, on GitHub.
+The application will explore your ability to leverage code to build a browser extension using JavaScript or TypeScript (your choice) that connects OpenSauced to GitHub.

 This will be the first step of your work for the next 6 months building out small features within the extension.
 You will work with Sr. Engineers and a Designer that will help build out your day to day work.